 Cheap car insurance companies in Rhode Island after an at-fault accident

-Travelers is the second most affordable option, providing full-coverage insurance to drivers with a history of at-fault accidents at an average cost of $1,812 .
+On the other hand, Travelers offers the second-cheapest full-coverage car insurance rates for drivers with a history of at-fault accidents at an average annual premium of $1,812.

 When you are responsible for an accident, it can have a significant impact on your insurance premiums.
 Insurance companies generally consider at-fault accidents an indicator of increased risk, which leads to increased premiums.